-If you are not eligible to attend an interview, your application for 2025 entry will not progress further and we would encourage you to action your back-up plans.
+If you are not eligible, your application for 2024 entry will not progress further and we would encourage you to action your back-up plans.

 Only those who are eligible to book, make an interview booking during the booking period and attend the interview will remain in consideration for an offer into the degree.
 Interview invitations are based on performance in the UCAT ANZ and do not take into account an applicant's academic record.